Couple flying high after airborne marriage proposal

 "Everyone knew he was going to propose, except me, but he told no-one how he was going to do it.
 We were all in the garden enjoying the beautiful weather, when someone said 'look up at that plane'.

 "We all gasped as we read the banner.
-It said 'Julie will you marry me?' and had a love heart and Patrick.
+It said 'Julie will you marry me?' and had a love heart.
 When I looked round at Patrick he was on one knee, holding out a ring box and asking me to make him the happiest man in the world by marrying him!

 "I was so shocked, it felt surreal.
 I immediately said yes, everyone started clapping and some of my friends were crying.
 It was so romantic."

-Patrick (59) and Julie (54) have not set a date yet, but hope to tie the knot next year in the Caribbean, and plan to move to Clitheroe.
+Patrick (59) and Julie (54) have not set a date yet, but hope to tie the knot next year, and plan to move to Clitheroe.

-Julie added: "It was such a shock, I really was not expecting it, but I am very lucky to be marrying my best friend and soulmate.
+Julie added: "It was such a shock, I really was not expecting it, but I am very lucky.
+We have had some family bereavements recently so it was nice to have something happy to celebrate.

 "Patrick is quite a reserved and private gentleman so I never expected such a grand gesture like this.
-We have both been married before and have six grown-up children between us who were all there when he proposed.
+We have both been married before and have six grown-up children between us.

 "Kate was at the barbecue and was was thrilled that the outstanding jewel was to remain in the family.
 She told me she hoped it would bring me as much happiness as it did her, for more than 50 years."